 For Medicare beneficiaries who became eligible for the program before Jan.
-1, 2020, Plan F offers the broadest coverage.
-Plans F and C are the only plans that cover the Part B deductible, which is $203 in 2021 and is projected to be $217 in 2022.
+1, 2020, Medigap Plan F offers the broadest coverage.
+Plans F and C are the only plans that cover the Part B deductible, which is $226 in 2023.

 - $173.09 in the 28205 zip code in Charlotte, NC, with a range of $122.03 to $240.95 per month